pitt-crc/k8-cd-demo/README.md

 ## Deploying Argo CD

-Argo CD is installed in a dedicated namespace using the official kubernetes installation mainfest.
+Argo CD is installed in a dedicated namespace using the official kubernetes installation manifest.

 ```bash
 kubectl create namespace argocd
 kubectl apply -n argocd -f https://raw.githubusercontent.com/argoproj/argo-cd/stable/manifests/install.yaml
 ```

-Verify the installed resources.
+After installation, verify the created resources and wait for them all to be listed as ready.

 ```bash
 kubectl get all -n argocd